Weekend in the Berkshires

 Day One

-This 48-acre architectural masterpiece is, at its heart, a family home.
-In 1884, Joseph Choate, a prominent New York attorney and U.S. Ambassador to Great Britain, and his wife, Caroline, hired the famous architectural firm of McKim, Mead & White to design a summer retreat.
+This Gilded Age estate is renowned for its elegant gardens and rare Berkshire “cottage.”
+In 1884, Joseph Choate—a prominent New York attorney and U.S. Ambassador to Great Britain—and his wife, Caroline, hired the famous architectural firm of McKim, Mead & White to design a summer retreat.
 The result was a 44-room shingle-style home, where several generations of the Choate family lived until daughter Mabel Choate bequeathed it to The Trustees in 1958.

 Bartholomew's Cobble